CS5008-Khoury/Resources/Resources.md

 The following resources are a *starting* point for resources.
 These often change, and students are encouraged to submit updates and changes.

+## Course Text Books

+As stated in the syllabus, while there is no required textbook for this course, there are two strongly, strongly recommended textbooks, both of which are available freely online.

+Grokking Algorithms, 1st Edition by Aditya Bhargava is friendly guide on for learning algorithms as they apply to practical problems faced by programmers on a regular basis.
+Available here: https://learning.oreilly.com/library/view/grokking-algorithms/9781617292231/.
+See instructions that follow for how to access it for free using your Northeastern University account.

+[Dive Into Systems](https://diveintosystems.org/book/preface.html), by Suzanne J. Matthews, Tia Newhall, and Kevin C. Webb.
+A free, online textbook on computer systems and C.
+Be sure to have these resources available and handy, we'll be using referencing them throughout the semester.
+The additional resources below should be used if you find you don't understand some element of the course, or if you want to dig deeper into these topics.
+As always, you can ask which of these resources would be best if you have specific questions.

+## O'Reilly Online: Books and Videos
+As an NU student, you have access to a phenomenal resource through the NU Library: O'Reilly Online.
+1. Go to the NU library page here https://subjectguides.lib.neu.edu/compsciLinks to an external site.
+2. Click on "Connect to O'Reilly" in the lower left hand corner
+3. For institution, select "Not listed"
+4. Put in your northeastern.edu email and continue with authentication
+5. You may need to confirm your email with a notification email you receive in your inbox
+6. Search for the books or videos you're looking for and add them to a playlist with this course name (for convenience, not required)

 ## Algorithms Resources

 * [Visualizing Algorithms](https://visualgo.net/en). provides free interactive demos for learning Algorithms.